z-x-yang/GCT/README.md

 ```
 bash eval_gct_resnet50.sh
 ```
 After evaluation, the top-1 accuracy should be about 77.3%, which is same as the result in our paper.
-If you apply the WD on the gating bias of GCT, the performance should be better, about 77.5%.
+If you apply WD on the gating bias of GCT, the performance should be better, about 77.5%.
 Without GCT, the top-1 accurracy of ResNet50 should be around 76.2%.

 To train on other backbones, such as ResNet101 or Inception, you can change the model name in the above example scripts.
 All the names of availbale backbones can be found in [here](https://github.com/z-x-yang/GCT/blob/59bba462bb2b9dd14425333625a2e59d6a5eb57d/models/model_config.py#L33).